NoPhoneWeek/front-end/CONTRIBUTING.md

 as you contribute.

 ## Styling Pattern
-You should primarily be familiar with patterns from [SMACSS](https://smacss.com/) and [BEM](https://en.bem.info/method/) as the Sass architecture is based on them.
-I'll rehash some excerpts from them here along with some extra coding style.
+It helps to be familiar with patterns from [SMACSS](https://smacss.com/) and [BEM](https://en.bem.info/method/) as the Sass architecture is based on them.
+But if you're not then that's fine I'll rehash excerpts from them here along with some extra coding patterns and that should do.

 #### Indentation
 Use 2 line spaces not tabs both for script and stylesheets.
-A .editorconfig file should be with each repositories to enforce this.
+A `.editorconfig` file should be with each repositories to enforce this.
 If you don't already have a .editorconfig plugin on your IDE/Editor you can get one from [here](http://editorconfig.org).

+> You'd rather hit the tab key than the space key?
+Configure your editor to interpret tabs as spaces.

 #### No ID Selectors in CSS
 Use  class selectors in the CSS to avoid unwanted specificity spikes.
 IDs should only be used as JavaScript hooks.
 If you need a class name as a JavaScript hook then use the `.js-` prefix/namespace.
 All CSS selectors should be in lower case and follow the BEM methods where there are components.